almanak/almanak-cli/README.rst

-# almanak

-Module and command line interface for almanak.
+Command line interface for almanak.